wellcomecollection/docs/rfcs/013-release_deployment_tracking/README.md

 - Release/Deploy descriptions are not well used / hidden
 - Poor visibility of what is actually deployed

-### Proposed Solution

-We intend to address the problems described above my improving on the existing CLI tool.

-We will:

-- Provide complete documentation with examples for the updated CLI tool
-- Provide "single step" deployment capability in the CLI tool
-- Remove the requirement to run `terraform apply` to update existing services
-- Provide a web dashboard which shows a current state of releases & deployments
-- Extract "descriptions" for releases from commit messages

 #### Moving away from terraform for deployment

 We currently use `terraform apply` to deploy services at a particular release hash.
 The choice to use terraform was driven by a requirement to describe our task definitions in code.